vimchub/vaccineimpact/README.md

 Note that the template was designed in a way such that it changes drastically when you view it on a big screen (laptop) vs a small screen (phone)

+## Scheduling an update to the site (advanced!)

+We have [an Action](https://github.com/vimc/vimc.github.io/blob/master/.github/workflows/publish.yml) than can be can be used an interim solution for pushing changes live at a specific date/time.
+In order to use it:
+1. Draft changes on a new branch
+1. Create a Pull Request, ensuring there are no conflicts
+1. Modify the Action _on master_, uncommenting the `schedule` block with a suitable [cron expression](https://crontab.guru/#30_23_27_01_*) and specifying the relevant PR
+1. Wait for the Action to run
+1. Re-disable the `schedule` block

 ## Local development

 To run locally: